nitosan/GearVRf-docs/docs/programming_guide/features/materials.md

 ![](/images/GVR_Material.png)

-## Accessing Material Parameters
+## Accessing Shader Uniforms

-The GVRMaterial provides access to the fragment shader uniforms by name.
+The GVRMaterial object provides access to the fragment shader uniforms by name.
 Setting the value of a material parameter will set the correspondingly named uniform variable in the fragment shader associated with that material.
 GVRMaterial has a set of functions that read and write the material parameters based on type.

+You also use GVRMaterial to bind textures to samplers in the shader.
+Adding a texture by name to a material binds that texture to the sampler of the same name in the shader.

 |Shader Type| GVRMaterial Setter| GVRMaterial Getter|
 |-----------|---------------|---------------|